Capability 8 · Lead Myself

 Connect genius to what the company needs

-Naming your genius is only half the job.
+Naming your genius is only half the job — and doing it in the wrong order is its own failure mode: build the org before you've named it, and you hire for gaps you haven't diagnosed, then wonder why you still end up doing everything.
 The other half is wiring it into the company: designing the org so your genius has room, hiring people who are geniuses where you're not, and building ownership so the excellent work doesn't keep boomeranging back to you.
+Done right, your calendar, org design and hiring all trace back to one sentence — you keep the genius work, everything else has an owner, and the team protects your genius time because they've seen what happens when you're in it.
 The wiring document is your Founder Job Description — genius crossed with what the company needs, worked backwards from the next milestone, rewritten every six months.

 What you can do right now